Vid-Freeze: Protecting Images from Malicious Image-to-Video Generation via Temporal Freezing: Introduction

 \section{Introduction}

 The rise of diffusion-based generative models has accelerated progress in video synthesis, enabling image-to-video (I2V) systems that can transform static images into realistic videos while preserving the subject’s identity.
-Frameworks such as Stable Video Diffusion \cite{sd}, CogVideoX \cite{yang2024cogvideox}, and ControlNeXt \cite{peng2024controlnext} exemplify this progress, enabling controllable motion and semantic alignment for applications in entertainment, advertising, and virtual content creation.
+Frameworks such as Stable Video Diffusion \cite{sd}, CogVideoX \cite{yang2024cogvideox}, AnimateDiff \cite{guo2024animatediff}, Animate-Anyone \cite{hu2023animateanyone}, and ControlNeXt \cite{peng2024controlnext} exemplify this progress, enabling controllable motion and semantic alignment for applications in entertainment, advertising, and virtual content creation.
 However, the same capabilities pose serious risks.
-Malicious actors can exploit I2V models to fabricate deceptive or unauthorized videos, threatening privacy, security, and intellectual property.
+Malicious users can exploit I2V models to fabricate deceptive or unauthorized videos, threatening privacy, security, and intellectual property.
 Recent work such as I2VGuard \cite{gui2025i2vguard} attempts to disrupt spatial content and temporal consistency in generated videos, yet it falls short of fully blocking motion, allowing residual dynamics to persist.
+Consequently, videos generated from I2VGuard-immunized images do not necessarily provide meaningful protection: despite visible spatio-temporal disruption, the remaining motion can still carry the semantic intent of a malicious prompt (see Fig.~\ref{fig:teaser}).
 In contrast, we argue that achieving complete temporal freezing of the generated video, such that only the input frame is reproduced across all timesteps, represents a far more robust form of protection against image-to-video misuse.
 To this end, our contributions are threefold:

-(1) we introduce a principled, model-aware strategy that identifies and targets the most vulnerable layers within image-to-video diffusion transformers; (2) we propose an attention suppression loss that effectively halts motion, collapsing the generated video onto the input image; and (3) we demonstrate that our method can achieve temporal freezing with extremely low perturbation budgets-requiring as little as modifications to just 2 pixels in some cases.
+(1) we propose \texttt{Vid-Freeze}, a targeted adversarial defense that forces image-to-video models to generate static or temporally frozen videos; (2) we introduce a novel freezing loss with target attention that effectively suppresses motion, collapsing generated videos toward the input image; and (3) we show that temporal freezing provides stronger protection than spatio-temporal degradation methods such as I2VGuard, with detailed empirical analyses, visualizations and ablations to support this finding.